tools4BCI/SignalServer/doc/user_manual/source/xml_config_description.rst

 * Selection

   Select only specific channels for recording.
 The sum of all channels here can be different from the settings done in measurement_channels in device_settings.
-These settings here override the prior channel selection!
+Settings here override the prior channel selection!

   ``<ch nr="01" name="Cz" type="eeg" />``

   ``<ch nr="02" name="C3" type="eeg" />``

   * nr